S1aidlag/Maitrix-BOT/README.md

 - Mints tokens using configured contracts and selectors.
 - Stakes minted tokens.
 - Interactive CLI with options to run faucet claims, mint & stake, or full 24-hour loop.
-- later i will add ai16z mint and stake (for now only faucet )
+- Now support all tokens and fixed the 24h loop

 ---